 Balance sheet accounts are listed in a specific order depending on if they are assets or liabilities.

-Assets are ordered on the balance sheet in terms of how long it would take to change into cash.
-Cash would obviously be first then followed by accounts receivable, inventory, fixed assets like land, equipment and buildings, with goodwill at the end because that typically represents the sale of the business.
+Assets are ordered in terms of liquidity or how long it would take to change into cash.
+The most liquid assets start at the top.
+Cash would obviously be first then followed by accounts receivable, inventory, fixed assets like land, equipment, and buildings, with goodwill at the end because that typically represents the sale of the business.

-A total liability is typically ordered with total current liabilities first and then non-current liabilities.
-The order varies with the other liability items by business.
+Total liability is typically ordered with total current liabilities first and then non-current liabilities.
+The order varies with the other liability items by the business.

 Why Does a Balance Sheet Balance?